Organic & natural farming

 Natural farming ( 自然農法 shizen nōhō ) is like organic farming based on a principle of agricultural management free from the use of pesticides and artificial fertilisers.

-However, whereas organic farming for example typically employs various forms of organic fertilising, natural farming is characterised by an ideal of minimal human intervention – if external nutrients are distributed to the field, it is only in the form of scattered dried leaves and twigs from nearby fields and local plant growth.
+However, whereas organic farming practices for instance typically employs various forms of organic fertilising, natural farming is generally characterized by a radical ideal of minimal human intervention – if external nutrients are added to the field, it is only in the form of scattered dried leaves and twigs from neighbouring fields and local plant growth.

-The absence of fertilisers results in slower leaf growth, and naturally farmed tea trees are typically harvested only once a year – in springtime – to preserve soil quality.
+The absence of fertilising results in slower leaf growth, and naturally farmed tea trees are usually harvested only once a year – typically during spring – to preserve soil quality.
 The tea trees are thus able to grow in a more undisturbed and naturally wild environment.
 The slower growth and modest harvest cycle provide at the same time the tea trees with more time to absorb nutrients in a natural manner.

 As such, naturally farmed teas stands as a patient result of time and the art of maintaining a naturally nutritious and well-balanced ecosystem.